 Students are expected to comply with local and state laws pertaining to alcoholic beverages, controlled substances and illegal drugs.
-In addition, the manufacture, distribution, sale, possession, use or transportation of alcoholic beverages, controlled substances and illegal drugs by any student on campus or at NCMC approved classes, field trips or activities off campus shall be strictly prohibited.
-Tobacco usage is prohibited on campus including the residence halls and parking lots.
-Prohibited use includes all tobacco products, including: cigarettes, electronic cigarettes, cigars, hookah- smoked products, spit and smokeless tobacco, chew, snuff, snus, clove cigarettes, bidis, kreteks and cigarillos.
+In addition, the manufacture, distribution, sale, possession, consumption, use or transportation of alcoholic beverages, controlled substances and illegal drugs and/or possession of drug paraphernalia by any student on College property, at any college-sponsored student activity, or at NCMC approved classes, field trips or activities off campus shall be strictly prohibited.
+This includes possession of alcoholic beverage containers.